How To Stop Microsoft Defender For Office 365 Classing Genuine Emails As Malicious

 How You Can Protect Your Organization With Multi-Layered Security

-Gartner now recommends that all businesses should implement a multi-layered strategy when it comes to email security, implementing protection both at the email gateway and inside the inbox, rather than relying on one solution like ATP.
+Gartner now recommends that all businesses should implement a multi-layered strategy when it comes to email security, implementing protection both at the email gateway and inside the inbox, rather than relying on one solution like Defender.

 At the Gateway